-- financial assets that are credit-impaired at the reporting date: the difference between the gross carrying amount and the present value of estimated future cash flows; - undrawn loan commitments: the present value of the difference between the contractual cash flows that are due to the Group if the commitment is drawn down and the cash flows that the Group expects to receive; - financial guarantee contracts: the present value of the expected payments to reimburse the holder less any amounts that the Group expects to recover
+- financial assets that are not credit-impaired at the reporting date: the present value of all cash shortfalls i.e. the difference between the cash flows due to the entity in accordance with the contract and the cash flows that the Bank expects to receive); - financial assets that are credit-impaired at the reporting date: the difference between the gross carrying amount and the present value of estimated future cash flows; - undrawn loan commitments: the present value of the difference between the contractual cash flows that are due to the Bank if the commitment is drawn down and the cash flows that the Bank expects to receive; - financial guarantee contracts: the present value of the expected payments to reimburse the holder less any amounts that the Bank expects to recover

-The Group measures expected credit losses and recognizes loss allowances at each reporting date.
-The Group measures loss allowances at an amount equal to lifetime ECL or 12-month ECL.
+The Bank measures expected credit losses and recognizes loss allowances at each reporting date.
+The Bank measures loss allowances at an amount equal to lifetime ECL or 12-month ECL.
 Lifetime ECLs are the ECLs that result from all possible default events over the expected life of the financial instrument.
 12-month ECL are the portion of ECL that result from default events on a financial instrument that are possible within the 12 months after the reporting date.
 Measurement of ECLs reflects: (i) an unbiased and probability-weighted sum determined by estimating the range of possible outcomes, (ii) the time value of money and (iii) all reasonable information about past events, current conditions and forecasted future economic conditions, available at the reporting date without undue cost and efforts.

-Financial instruments that are not subject to a significant increase in credit risk compared to the date of initial recognition are classified to the first stage of impairment by the Group.
+Financial instruments that are not subject to a significant increase in credit risk compared to the date of initial recognition are classified to the first stage of impairment by The Bank.